 Carrot Top Salsa Verde makes a great accompaniment to fish, seafood, vegetables and grilled meat.
-It’s the perfect way to use up those carrot tops for total no-waste cooking!
+It's one of the best carrot top recipes and the perfect way to use carrot tops for total no-waste cooking!

 Welcome to another post in my Waste Not feature!